The Patty Duke Show: Season Three and cancellation

 Midway through the second season, Duke celebrated her eighteenth birthday and fired the Rosses as her managers.
 As Duke was now old enough to work longer hours, ABC wanted to shift the show's production to Los Angeles.
 Duke initially was against the idea, but eventually agreed.
 With the move came new sets and new exterior shots, the latter of which seemed to place the home in an unnamed suburban neighborhood instead of Brooklyn Heights.

 During the second season, Duke had become romantically involved with assistant director Harry Falk, and married him during the third season.
 He was able to direct one of the final season three episodes – in which Patty and Richard contemplate getting married – which Duke said in hindsight "was not a good idea."

 The series was cancelled due to disagreements between ABC and United Artists Television (UATV) over filming the series in color.
 ABC wanted all of its shows for the upcoming 1966–67 season to be in color, while UATV claimed filming The Patty Duke Show in color would be too expensive.
 The series continued airing reruns on ABC in primetime until August 31.

 Music

 The show's theme song, "Cousins," which has since been parodied many times over in pop culture (including Rocko's Modern Life where it was parodied as the theme song to "The Bloaty and Squirmy Show"), illustrates the two girls' differences: "...where Cathy adores the minuet, the Ballet Russe and crêpes Suzette, our Patty loves her rock 'n' roll, a hot dog makes her lose control..."
-The song was performed by a five-voice vocal ensemble called "The Skip-Jacks," which featured actress and Playboy model Stella Stevens.
+The song was performed by a five-voice vocal ensemble called "The Skip-Jacks," a vocal group that worked with jazz musician Don Elliott and recorded numerous Little Golden Records in the sixties.
+One of the vocalists was named Stella Stevens, no relation to the Hollywood actor of the same name.